Zn Number Of Electrons In Ion

 • Reality: The number of electrons in a zinc ion depends on its charge.
 Zn²⁺ has 28 electrons, but a hypothetical Zn³⁺ would have 27 electrons.

-2. Misconception: Zinc always forms Zn²⁺ ions.
+2. Misconception: Zinc always forms Zn²⁺ ions And that's really what it comes down to..

 • Reality: While Zn²⁺ is the most common and stable ion of zinc, other oxidation states are possible under certain conditions.